- Code SPAN1002

 130 hours of total student learning time made up from:

-a) 48 hours of contact over 12 weeks: 4 hours of class per week; and
+a) 48 hours of contact over 12 weeks, including recorded/online and tutorial activities; and

 b) 82 hours of independent student research, reading and writing.